 Rather than being common details, the details of Katrina were very significant and unique to this particular storm – and the timing was off the chain.

-Ten Days Later: Mass Exodus as Millons Flee Taking Little Ahead of Hurricane Rita
+Ten Days Later Came A News Story with the Exact Same Situation: Mass Exodus as Millons Flee Taking Little Ahead of Hurricane Rita

 Once again, shortly after, the news reported exactly what I experienced in my dreams.
 Merely days later, the largest mass exodus in United States history occurred when millions fled Houston in anticipation of Hurricane Rita.
 I experienced exactly how these people would feel, and I understood what they were going through.
 Those who fled Hurricane Rita were hoping that insurance would pay for their property.